 there's a reason fox decided to cancel arrested development...

 Take a look at the Nielsen figures for the show, and the numbers are startling.
 This supposedly terrific program, with its high hipness factor - people actually say they get their only news from "The Daily Show" - is averaging 1.3 million viewers in January, most of them men between the ages of 18 and 49.
-During November, the political high season in which Stewart and his cohorts supposedly thrive, the show averaged 1.45 million viewers.
+During November, the political high season in which Stewart and his cohorts supposedly thrive, the show averaged 1.45 million viewers.i'll go on record to predict (despite my sometimes good-sometimes bad record) the lowest rated oscars

 For comparison, Nielsen estimates there are 218 million people over the age of 18 in the nation's 112 million homes with televisions.